Members of the QIC (In alphabetical Order)

 Hendrik heads the German Quality Network Sepsis (Deutsche Qualitaetsbuendnis Sepsis) and the icosmos-trial, both under senior management of Professor Konrad Reinhart.
 Aim is quality improvement in sepsis-related health care by using routine data for feedback.
 It includes 72 German hospitals from all levels of health care.
 Dr. Rueddel was part of the MEDUSA-trial team from 2010 to 2015.
 He is an intensive care and emergency medicine specialist at Jena University Hospital, Germany.

 Giulio Toccafondi, Italy

-Giulio is Patient Safety and Quality Manger at the GRC Clinical Risk Management center of Tuscany Region.
+Giulio is Chair of the Quality Improvement Committee (QIC) and Patient Safety and Quality Manager at the GRC Clinical Risk Management center of Tuscany Region.
 He co-chairs the healthcare ergonomics technical committee of the International Ergonomics Association.
 Giulio developed a multifaceted skill-set for improving patient safety in healthcare activities.
 He holds a PhD in Human Factors, a degree in Media Science, Interaction Design and Cognitive Ergonomics.

 GiOrgio Tulli, Italy

 Giorgio was born in Rome in 1946.
 He worked as Director of the Department of ICUs and Perioperative Medicine of all the Hospitals of the Florence Metropolitan Area.
 Today, he collaborates with the Tuscany Healthcare Agency, Tuscany Clinical Risk Group, and Tuscany HTA group.
 He is publishing a web journal named ‘Infezioni Obiettivo Zero’ (www.ars.toscana.it) and is involved with Clinical Risk Groups in projectson sepsis and HAI.